Distinguished Professor Linda Tuhiwai Smith

 Ngāti Awa, Ngāti Porou, Tuhourangi

-Linda is a Distinguished Professor at Te Whare Wānanga o Awanuiārangi in Whakatane, New Zealand.
+Linda is a Distinguished Professor at Te Whare Wānanga o Awanuiārangi in Whakatāne, New Zealand.
 She is known internationally for her work on decolonising research methodologies, Indigenous education and kaupapa Māori (Māori causes).
-She was founding Co-Director of Ngā Pae o Te Māramatanga the Māori Centre of Research Excellence and has held several senior academic roles at the University of Auckland and Waikato University.
+She was founding Co-Director of Ngā Pae o Te Māramatanga the Māori Centre of Research Excellence and has held several senior academic roles at The University of Auckland and The University of Waikato.

 Dr Smith has served on the Health Research Council, the Marsden Fund Council, the Royal Society of New Zealand Council and is currently Deputy Chair of Council of Te Whare Wānanga o Awanuiārangi.
 She is a Fellow of the American Education Research Association, a Fellow of the Royal Society of New Zealand and an Honorary International Member of the American Academy of Arts and Sciences.
 In 2023 she was elected to the US National Academy of Science as an International member.
 Linda is a Companion of the New Zealand Order of Merit.
-Her publications include Decolonising Methodologies Research and Indigenous Peoples and coediting The International Handbook of Indigenous and A Civilising Mission?
+Her publications include Decolonising Methodologies Research and Indigenous Peoples and coediting the International Handbook of Indigenous Education and A Civilising Mission?
 The Making of New Zealand’s Native School System 1867-1969.
 She has recently published five children’s picture books inspired by her research on Māori strategies for healing from trauma.

 Eru Kapa-Kingi